 Says Andrew Gobran, people operations specialist at Doist, “We have a culture of open communication where feedback is always encouraged because it helps us improve on an individual and organizational level.”

 “Early on, newcomers meet with their mentor on a weekly basis and their team head every couple weeks just to check in on how things are going, exchange feedback, and make sure that they're on the same page about goals and needs from each side.”

 Communication can vary depending on which tool you choose, but the main point is that there is a direct exchange of communication.
 When onboarding with webinars you can gather feedback during your process by implementing polls and questions.
-Gauging reactions during the webinar will help you fine tune your onboarding process.
+Gauging reactions during the webinar will help you fine tune your employee onboarding process.
 Best of all, your webinars will be recorded.
 You can go back later and watch these recordings.
 It’s a great opportunity to make a note of what you liked, and think about what you could do differently the next time.

 And when onboarding with livestream video meetings, you can get feedback in real time.
 The information flow is uninterrupted, and your hire can ask questions as they arise.

 You can even give remote workers access to “cheat sheets” that summarize the most important information presented during your training webinars.
 When they have questions in the future, they can reference these documents to get a quick response.
 Or, they can guide the onboarding process itself.
 Slite does a good job of this.
 Their templates include onboarding checklists and a handbook for managers to reference.

 These extra materials can reinforce your training, and in the long run, your retention.
 Marcus Wermuth says that at Buffer, they have reference materials at hand for new hires.
 “We do use video calls when people are onboarded and also use a “handbook” style document for them to work through and get accustomed to everything.”

 Onboarding sets the tone for employee experience from the beginning.
 Tools like videos and webinars can be mixed into your strategy to optimize your process and improve retention.